—This story has mature content and deals with rape.

 Later that evening, I was preparing dinner while Edward quizzed me in preparation of my History test on Monday.
-As I tried to dig through my brain for the correct answer to the question he'd just asked, the phone rang.
+I was trying to dig through my brain for the correct answer to the question he'd just asked when the phone rang.
 "Saved by the bell," I mumbled under my breath, reaching for the receiver over the stove, but of course, Edward still heard me.

 "Hi, Bells," Charlie greeted.